 The nozzle, the final part of the beamline, impacts beam quality by influencing beam divergence, lateral penumbra, and distal dose fall-off.
-The IBA nozzle is equipped with ionization chambers to check the beam properties (size, position, dose) and with a patented accessory management system [with range shifter, ridge filter, snouts, etc.] to further tune • Quadrupoles, paired as doublets, are electromagnets that act as magnetic lenses, focusing the beam on the beam's central axis.

-the beam properties according to the needs, just before it enters the patient's body.
+The IBA nozzle is equipped with ionization chambers to check the beam properties (size, position, dose) and with a patented accessory management system (with range shifter, ridge filter, snouts, etc.) to further tune the beam properties according to the needs, just before it enters the patient's body.

 The direction of the beam relative to the patient is changed through the rotating gantry.
 It ensures that the beam is delivered to the target tumor at the right angle prescribed by the treatment plan.
-IBA's ProteusONE compact gantry allows 360° of treatment access, by combining its 220° rotating structure with the horizontal robotic patient positioner.
-This combination makes ProteusONE the most versatile compact proton therapy system available today, allowing for 4-Pi beam delivery for a large flexibility of types of treatment, facilitating the delivery of non-coplanar and vertex beams and increasing the number of eligible patients.
+IBA's ProteusONE compact gantry allows 4- π treatment access around the patient, by combining its 220° rotating structure with the horizontal robotic patient positioner.
+This combination makes ProteusONE the most versatile compact proton therapy system available today, allowing for 4- π beam delivery for a large flexibility of types of treatment, facilitating the delivery of non-coplanar and vertex beams and increasing the number of eligible patients.